th3bossc/NITCCONF-SE_LAB/docs/SRS.md

 #### Communication Functions:
 The NITCONF website requires specific communication functions to facilitate its operation.

-* Email Notifications: Sending notifications, including registration confirmation and deadline reminders via email.
+1. Email Notifications: Notifications are sent via email for the following:
+  * Registration confirmation
+  * Deadline Reminders
+  * Notifying user when their session is reviewd by assigned reviewer
+  * Notifying reviewer when assigner user submits a paper for review

-* Web Browser Communications: Interaction with web browsers for user access and data submission.
+2. Web Browser Communications: Interaction with web browsers for user access and data submission.
 #### Communication Standards:
 * SMTP Protocol: For sending email notifications.
 * HTTP/HTTPS Protocols: For web browser communications.